-Our Spain experts can help you book accommodations, arrange family-friendly guides, and more.
-Click to send us a request >
+Our expert Spain Family Travel Advisors can help you book vetted accommodations, arrange family-friendly guides, and more.
+Click to send us a request!

 The latest coast to come into the international limelight, the Costa Brava (“rugged” or “wild coast”) runs from about 40 miles north of Barcelona to the French border.
 It’s a great destination to combine with a trip to southern France or Barcelona, welcoming for all ages.
 You can make this a day trip from Barcelona, but one day does not do it justice; spending a few nights in this beautiful part of the world is highly recommended.

 The Costa Brava is one of the last developed coastal areas of the country, and still has unspoiled beaches and towns that can only be reached by car on winding roads (though they’re in good condition and easily drivable, take your time getting from the highway to town).
-With its crystal-clear waters and a rocky coastline that gives way to pockets of sandy coves, it’s ideal for those who like scuba diving, snorkeling, hiking, lounging by the sea and art.
+With its crystal-clear turquoise waters and a rocky coastline that gives way to pockets of coves with white sand, it’s ideal for those who like scuba diving, snorkeling, hiking, lounging by the sea and art.
 Yes, art: This region has served as stomping grounds for famous painters from Chagall to Picasso, with Dali, who lived a great deal of his life on this coast, leaving the biggest footprint.

 Located in northern Spain, this coast gets its name from the Basque region (Pais Vasco in Spanish) that borders the Atlantic, which is known as the Bay of Biscay in this little corner between Spain and France.
 The Costa Vasca is an integral part of any trip to northern Spain — San Sebastian’s sandy, horseshoe-shaped beach embraces the bay, with lucid waters and small waves.
+It almost feels more like a swimming pool.
 The island located in the middle of San Sebastian Bay, Santa Clara, can be reached by renting rowboats nearby.

 Not far from San Sebastian lies the town of Mundaka, a mecca for surfers the world over who can’t resist the thrill of its 3-mile-long wave.
 Driving to Mundaka takes less than an hour, but you can also hope on the light rail line and be there in about the same time.
 With a few days in the Costa Vasca, you can also eat in one of five Michelin-starred restaurants, visit the famous Guggenheim Museum in Bilbao, or while away an afternoon soaking up the sun.